enders-o/video-streaming-service/README.md

 ** The microservices system is as follows **

-## Upload Video - Web App (express)
+## Upload Video - Web App (node)
     - users must validate credentials first (send request to auth service)
-    - upload video (mp4) file
+    - upload video (mp4) file - streams
     - video name and path are written to mysql service
-    - the file itself is written to a file storage through the file system service
+    - the file itself is written to a file storage through the file system service - to s3

-## Video Streaming - Web App (express)
+## Video Streaming - Web App (node)
     - users must validate credentials first (send request to auth service)
     - list of videos and paths are taken from db service
-    - video itself is taken from file system service
+    - video itself is taken from file system service - retreive from s3
+    - aws s3 hls

 ## Auth Service (nginx)
     - simple service to validate user credentials